Amirans/InteractionPlugin/README.md

 ## Condition Based Interaction
 ### Class: IInteractionInterface
-At times, **Custom Conditions** are required to be met before starting an interaction, for example, a lock system on a chest or a team only buildings and equipment.
-In order to handle such custom conditions both Interactor and Interaction Components will Execute an **Interface** call on their owners `ICanInteractWith(Actor* OtherOwner)` Passing the other party actor, this interface then returns a **Boolean** determining whether the interaction can be initiated or not. **This does not mean that the interface has to be always implemented on the owner even if custom conditions are not required, the components will simply ignore the interface call if the owner does not implement it.**
+At times, **Custom Conditions** are required to be met before starting an interaction, for example, a lock system on a chest or team only buildings and equipment.
+In order to handle such custom conditions both Interactor and Interaction Components will Execute an **Interface** call on their owners `ICanInteractWith(Actor* OtherOwner)` Passing the other party actor, this interface then returns a **Boolean** determining whether the interaction can be initiated or not. ** However This does not mean that the interface has to be always implemented on the owner even if custom conditions are not required, the components will simply ignore the interface call if the owner does not implement it.**

 **E.g:** In order to implement a team only chest, we simply add an Interaction Interface on the chest actor.
 Then we override the ICanInteractWith Function in the interface tab.
 Then inside the function, we get the team id of the OtherOwner then return true if the team id is equal to the chest team id.